 AT COMERICA PARK

 For the first time in over 100 years, opening day baseball was played at a location other than at the corner of Michigan and Trumbull.
 Nearly 41,000 fans filled Comerica Park on opening day, April 11, 2000.
-Comerica Park is among several other prominent buildings including Ford Field, home of the Detroit Lions and the Fox Theater.
-As one approaches the ballpark, fans see the brick exterior, massive light towers and defiantly cannot miss the enormous tiger sculptures at many of the entrances.
+Comerica Park is among several other prominent buildings in downtown Detroit including Ford Field, home of the Detroit Lions and the Fox Theater.
+As one approaches the ballpark, fans see the brick exterior, massive light towers and cannot miss the enormous tiger sculptures at many of the entrances.
 Once inside the ballpark, fans are on the main concourse as the field is 25 feet below street level.